official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 Secretary, advice on 27 February on how the UK might approach the three countries referred to by President Bush as an “axis of evil”.[^54]

-[^54] Minute Webb to PS/Secretary of State [MOD], 27 February 2002, ‘Axis of Evil’.
+[^54]: Minute Webb to PS/Secretary of State [MOD], 27 February 2002, ‘Axis of Evil’.

 416

-The Report of the Iraq Inquiry172.
-Mr Webb recommended that the UK should acknowledge that the countries posed “increasing” risks to international stability; and that the US should be persuaded to explain why.
+172. Mr Webb recommended that the UK should acknowledge that the countries posed “increasing” risks to international stability; and that the US should be persuaded to explain why.
 The UK should: